itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 0 - C Programming/cw-answer/README.md

 # Classwork 0 Answers

-If you have any questions about the answers, you are very welcome to WhatsApp me at 68499100 or by email.

 You may see some slightly unusual ways of using the for loop in some of the answers, just keep in mind that the following for loop
 ```c
 for (int i = 0; i < 5; ++i) {